w3c/wot-testing/events/2024.11.Munich/Documentation/Intel/README.md

 Provided remotely by Intel.
 See [TDs](../../TDs/Intel/README.md).

+## Gaps
+Some gaps in the TD specification noted while trying to model these services:
+1. **Streaming JSON responses.** It is apparently a standard thing to have multiple JSON objects in a streaming response, separated by newlines.
+In the LLM API, there are two complicating
+   factors:
+      1. The behaviour of the response might be streaming or not depending on a field in the request.
+So we would need a way to make the data model conditional on some value in the request.
+      2. The termination condition of the stream is given by a value in the stream objects, in this case a "done" flag.
+2. **Multipart forms.**  The API for the Whisper service has a form with (at least) two parts, a WAV file (uploaded in binary form) and a language identifier.
+Like URI template variables, these are named arguments ("file" and "lang").
+The "lang" parameter is optional but omitting it still requires a multipart form.
+There is no way in TDs to state the contentTypes of the individual parts of the form (that I could see).

+Of these, 1 is not immediately critical as a non-streaming API is also avaialable and more suitable for many IoT use-cases anyway.
+However, streaming JSON objects may be useful in other IoT use-cases, e.g. real-time sensor updates.
+2. However is a problem as the TD currently does not provide enough information on how to use the API.

 ## Ollama LLM Server
 This is running an LLM inference engine that can run a number of different models.
 See [https://github.com/ollama/ollama](https://github.com/ollama/ollama).
 The service is